Goldman Sachs nears deal to buy United Capital

 Goldman Sachs declined to comment.
 United Capital did not immediately respond to Reuters’ request for comment.

-United Capital is a California-based investment advisory firm with independent financial advisers based at around 90 offices in the United States managing roughly $23 billion of clients’ money.
+United Capital is a California-based investment advisory firm with independent financial advisers in roughly 90 offices in the United States managing about $23 billion of clients’ money.

+Goldman has been ramping up efforts to grow its retail client base and deposits in an effort to diversify its revenue streams and lower its cost of wholesale funding.

+Marcus, the online retail bank Goldman founded in 2016, now holds $46 billion in customer deposits in the United States, a figure executives expect to grow by $10 billion annually.

+Acquiring United Capital would give Goldman several thousand affluent and high net worth clients, a wealth bracket the bank currently does not serve.
+Goldman’s private wealth management division works with ultra-rich, and its Ayco business works with corporate executives.

+Ayco recently announced it was expanding an online personal finance service to try to gain the business of its corporate clients’ employees.

-Reporting by Arjun Panchadar in Bengaluru; Editing by Anil D'Silva and Jonathan Oatis
+Reporting by David French and Elizabeth Dilts in New York with additional reporting by Arjun Panchadar in Bengaluru; editing by Anil D'Silva and Jonathan Oatis